• English

 About The Gayer Anderson Museum

-Among the most distinctive features of the Gayer Anderson, Museum Complex is that it used to host a Sabil, which offered fresh water to the public, a feature that is difficult to be found among historical houses in Egypt.
-The Sabil was considered to be a religious structure that was added to a mosque or a mausoleum to present people with their needs of water for doing ritual washing or wudu prior to Islamic prayers, but finding a Sabil within a residential house was a rare feature in the Islamic architecture of the time.
+Among the most distinctive features of the Gayer Anderson Museum Complex is that it used to host a Sabil, which offered fresh water to the public.
+This feature is complex to find among historical houses in Egypt.
+The Sabil was considered to be a religious structure that was added to a mosque or a mausoleum to present people with their needs for water for doing ritual washing or wudu before Islamic prayers but finding a Sabil within a residential house was a rare feature in the Islamic architecture of the time.

-The Sabil of the Gayer Anderson Museum is located in the right-hand side section of the ground floor with a window opening on the street from which the servant working in the Sabil used to give the water to the people.
-The room of the Sabil was made out of stones and the ceiling contains some remarkable geometric decorations with bright colors
+The Sabil of the Gayer Anderson Museum is located on the right-hand side section of the ground floor with a window opening on the street from which the servant working in the Sabil used to give the water to the people.
+The room of the Sabil was made out of stones, and the Ceiling contains some remarkable geometric decorations with bright colors.

-All over the surface area of the Sahn, there are many pots that take the shape of barrels and they are based upon white marble basins where the water coming from the fountain is gathered to provide fresh water for the people living in the house.
-The rooms and the halls of the ground floor of the Gayer Anderson Museum Complex consist mainly of storage places for the grains and the food of the residences of the house.
+All over the surface area of the Sahn, many pots take the shape of barrels, and they are based upon white marble basins where the water coming from the fountain is gathered to provide fresh water for the people living in the house.
+The rooms and the halls of the ground floor of the Gayer Anderson Museum Complex consist mainly of storage places for the grains and the food of the house's residents.
 At the back of the Shan, there is a horse stable that would host only a few horses.

-The staircase that leads to the second floor of the house is located in the horse stable.
-The most dominating feature of the second floor is what is called the "Maqa'ad" of the house, which is a wide space overlooking the Sahn of the house.
-The word "Maqa'ad" means the sitting area and this was where the people who lived in the house used to sit, especially men.
+The staircase leading to the house's second floor is located in the horse stable.
+The most dominating feature of the second floor is what is called the "Maqa'ad" of the house, which is a vast space overlooking the Sahn of the house.
+The word "Maqa'ad" means the sitting area where the people who lived in the house used to sit, especially men.

 The Gayer Anderson Museum

 The Museum of the House consists of a large hall that displays the collection that Gayer Anderson gathered throughout his stay in Egypt.
-There are many items put on display in this room including a large statue of Hatshepsut, a black statue of the ancient Egyptian cat god, Bastet, and many glassware and pottery.
+There are many items put on display in this room, including a large statue of Hatshepsut, a black statue of the ancient Egyptian cat god, Bastet, and many pieces of glassware and pottery.

 HOURS OF OPERATION: